dvidelabs/flatcc/doc/flatcc-help.md

-  -w                         Generate builders (writable buffers) -r                         Recursively generate included schema files -a                         Generate all (like -cwvr) -d                         Dependency file like gcc -MMD -I<inpath>                 Search path for include files (multiple allowed) -o<outpath>                Write files relative to this path (dir must exist)
+  -w                         Generate builders (writable buffers) -r                         Recursively generate included schema files -a                         Generate all (like -cwvr) -g                         Use _get suffix only to avoid conflicts -d                         Dependency file like gcc -MMD -I<inpath>                 Search path for include files (multiple allowed) -o<outpath>                Write files relative to this path (dir must exist)